Individual Claims Reserving using Activation Patterns: An activation pattern model for claims reserving

-with the parameter vectors $\vect{\gamma}_{j+1,c}$ depending once again on the specific insurance coverage $c$.
+with the parameter vectors $\bm{\gamma}_{j,c}$ depending once again on the specific insurance coverage $c$ and the vector of risk factors $\bm{x'}_{i}$ is the same $1\times m$ vector of covariates as before.

-Knowing which coverages are active in year $j+1$ and which of them incurred a payment, we can finally determine the severity of these payments.
-As in development year $j$, we suggest the use of the GAMLSS to model the severity per coverage using the resulting vectors of activation and payment patterns:
+Knowing which coverages are active in period $j$ and which incurred a payment, we can finally determine the severity of these payments using a similar model to the one used in the first development period.